ihcsim/linkerd2-gitops/README.md

 kubectl -n scm exec "${git_server}" -- ls -al /git/linkerd2-gitops.git
 ```

+### Set up the local repository

 Clone a local copy of the example repository.
-In later steps, changes will be
-made to this repository, and will be pushed to the remote in-cluster repository.

 ```sh
 git clone https://github.com/ihcsim/linkerd2-gitops.git
 ```

+During the upgrade steps, version changes will be commited to this local
+repository, before being pushed to the remote repository.

-Update the local repo with a remote that points to the Git server:
+Add a new remote endpoint that points to the in-cluster Git server:

 ```sh
 git remote add git-server git://localhost/linkerd2-gitops.git
 ```

 > Access to the Git server will be faciliated over port-forwarding.
-> Hence, the new remote points to localhost.
+> Hence, the new remote endpoint refers to the localhost.

 Make sure that push works via port-forwarding: